Quantum Control and General Recursion beyond the Unitary Case: Introduction

+There exist a variety of programming languages that support coherent control.
+It can take the form of quantum $\tb{if}$ statements~\cite{altenkirch,FBQP,ying_laws,ying_verification,silq}, generalizations of pattern matching~\cite{sabry,qunity,dave2025combining}, superpositions of terms in approaches based on the $\lambda$-calculus~\cite{lineal,realizability,lambda_s1}, superpositions of the wiring between quantum gates~\cite{addressable_gates}, or superpositions in the state of the program counter~\cite{quantum_control_machine,zhang}.
+The universality result on the restriction of our language to $H$ and $T$-gates (Proposition~\ref{prop:approx_universality}) can be seen as an alternative to the language~\cite{HLMR25} which achieves universality by combining a global phase with a pattern-matching construct on the computational and Hadamard bases.
+In all the above examples, quantum control exclusively concerns unitary operations.
+Languages with control of non unitary operations were developed in~\cite{ying_control_flow,ying_alternation,badescu}, where the semantics is based on Kraus decompositions.
+However, these languages do not include primitives for recursion, be it classical or quantum.

+Though not directly studied here, the question of defining quantum controlled recursion is closely related to our work.
+The first definition of quantum controlled recursion was proposed in~\cite{ying_recursion}, using Fock spaces to represent the state of an arbitrarily large number of control qubits.
+However, the interpretation of programs is not Scott-continuous.
+More recently, in~\cite{ying_verification}, the authors define recursive procedures parameterized by classical expressions, in the presence of a quantum conditional.
+In~\cite{qloop2025}, the authors define a semantics of quantum loops as linear maps over infinite-dimensional Hilbert spaces.
+None of the three references above feature measurement; to our knowledge, the state of the art does not provide any framework for quantum recursion in the presence of measure.

-From another perspective, the coherent control of arbitrary operations has been studied in the physics literature~\cite{universal_control,dong2019controlled,grenoble_coherent_control,kristjansson}.
+From another perspective, the coherent control of arbitrary operations has been studied in the physics literature~\cite{universal_control,dong2019controlled,grenoble_coherent_control,kristjansson,kristjansson_1,V21}.
+These models do not include recursion, or only finite recursion \cite{PBS}.
 It is useful to distinguish two types of quantum control, as was done in~\cite{kristjansson}.
-The first kind is the control of choice of quantum channels—where several alternative channels run in a superposition.
+The first kind is the control of choice of quantum channels—where several alternative channels are applied in a superposition.
 This is the kind of control that is studied in this paper.
-The second is the control of causal orders, where instead of controlling which operation to apply, we choose the order in which a set of operations are applied.
+The second is the control of causal orders, where instead of controlling which operation to apply, we control the order in which a set of operations are applied.
 A well-known example of control of orders is the \emph{quantum switch}~\cite{chiribella}, where two operations are performed in a superposition of orders.
 The former kind of control was shown to demonstrate an advantage in a communication task involving superpositions of depolarizing channels~\cite{grenoble_coherent_control}.